Darxo/Hardened/README.md

 - Add `ResurrectionChance`, `MinResurrectDelay` and `MaxResurrectDelay` for humans
 - `getActionPointCost` no longer returns negative values.
 Instead it returns 0 in those cases
 - Print debugLog when entities resume their turn
+- Add new `HD_LastsForTurns = null` member for `skill.nut` that can be assigned a number to give effects a turn-based duration
+- Add new `HD_LastsForRounds = null` member for `skill.nut` that can be assigned a number to give effects a round-based duration
+- Add new `HD_scheduleResurrection(_rounds, _corpse)` for `tactical_entity_manager`, which can be used to schedule a resurrection and spawn a corresponding purpose particle effect on the corpse

 ### New Character Properties